+Hi!
 I’m Jamey M., and I am an Edmonton-based fine-art and lifestyle photographer.
-Photography isn’t yet my only profession, but, as anyone who knows me can certainly attest to, it is most definitely my passion.
-I’ve been a serious photographer for about three years, and have been working semi-professionally since April 2011.
-Admittedly, I am a little fresh, but through a lot of hard work and a little bit of luck, I’ve already enjoyed more success that I could ever have hoped for as a photographer.
+I’ve enjoyed taking photos since I was a wee boy.
+Having long been a hobby photographer, I took the leap into photographing professionally in April of 2011.
+Through a lot of hard work and a little bit of luck, I’ve already enjoyed more success than I could ever have hoped for as a photographer.

 I am very grateful for how kind my work in photography has been to me, and because of this, I love to give a little back.
 I love to donate my photography time to local not-for-profit organizations and initiatives.
 And I love to give other budding and promising photographers an opportunity to learn and grow by employing them as a second photographer on some of my projects.

 My philosophy to lifestyle photography is simple.
 I like my work to be honest and personal.
 I like to build relationships with my clients and get to know them and their stories and show this through my photos.
 I pride myself on helping them be comfortable in front of the lens so I can capture them earnestly being the wonderful people that they are.
 Together, I like my photos to tell a compelling and captivating story, while having each photo stand on its own as a piece of art.

 Well, “Jamey M.” was my nickname in grade school.
 I had the misfortune of sharing the same first and last name as a classmate, so to tell us apart, we were referred to by our first name and middle initial – I was Jamey M. (for Marcel), and he was Jamie D. It’s been a long time since I’ve shared a classroom with him, and for the most part, outside of my photography, I’m no longer known as Jamey M. But it’s a fun little tidbit about me that I’ve enjoyed, so I decided to use the Jamey M. moniker for my photography.